katylinn/GA-Data-Science/02_command_line_chipotle.md

 It is, in fact, approximate, since grep would not count multiple occurrences within the same line.

 ##### Q8
-Finding something "interesting" in a data set always feels like a fool's errand, but I did play around with the commands from the advanced section to look at the most common ways to "fix up" the various dishes, ie, the most common collections of toppings from the *choice_description* column.
+Finding something "interesting" in a data set always feels like a fool's errand, but I did play around with the commands from the advanced section to look at the most common "preparations" for the various dishes, ie, the most common collections of toppings from the *choice_description* column.

 Note: This method assumes that a given collection of ingredients only ever appears in a single order.
 Ie, if [X, Y, Z] exists in the set, then [Y, X, Z] does not, nor does any other permutation of the same ingredients.
 I believe this assumption holds, but only from my own manual inspection.